thodale/CalorieTracker/README.md

 - Jetbrains Rider

 ## Setup
-To currently run this project, clone the repository in a supported IDE and hit play.
+To currently run this project, clone the repository in Visual Studio or Jetbrains Rider, select the project you want to run (CalorieApp or CalorieTracker) and hit run.
+The app is currently only supported on iOS.